|Forum Home > A Revision of Advanced HeroQuest: Reforged > Updates V1.1-Beta|

 -Dungeon Counters are now limited as in Multiplayer games.
 Every time the GameMaster rolls a Trap or a group of Wandering Monsters the die is rolled again, the “event” will not require the cost in Dungeon Counters (it will be free) on a roll of 9-12.
 The GameMaster now receives only one additional Dungeon Counter in Solo Play as advantage.
 The GameMaster received virtually unlimited counters in Solo Play, increasing the difficulty considerably without much justification.

--A new optional rule has been added for increased difficulty: Traps in doors and chests will not require the cost in Dungeon Counters (they will be free) for the GameMaster.
+-A new optional rule has been added for increased difficulty: The GameMaster does not pay any cost (in Dungeon Counters) for Traps in doors and chests.

 AHQ Reforged: Revised & Revamped–as the title suggests–is a set of variant rules for Slev’s Advanced HeroQuest: Reforged.

 A variant of a variant, implemented as a mod.
 If I had to describe it in a few words, I would say it is basically a revised version of Reforged (reimplementing the traditional AHQ mechanics and fixing the bottleneck issue) added with a new character-development system inspired by Descent and AHQ Second Edition, all combined with our house rules and with numerous elements adapted from the other AHQ variants available online.